-I have fond memories of sharing tissues with a girl from Denmark in a Broadway theater as we both cried over Eponine and Marius’ duet, A Little Fall of Rain.
+I have very fond memories of sharing tissues with a girl from Denmark in a Broadway theater in New York City as we both cried over Eponine and Marius’ duet, A Little Fall of Rain.
 I did not know her name, we were complete strangers, but we had one thing in common.
 We both loved the musical, Les Miserables.

 Les Miserables on Broadway

-Yet this beloved musical has never been made into a movie.
+Yet this beloved musical had never been made into a movie.
 Why?
-Well, first of all it is long.
-It was a miracle of science to transform Hugo’s 1300 page book into a 3 hour stage show.
-But a 3 hour movie?
+Well, first of all, it is long.
+It was a miracle of science to transform Hugo’s 1300 page book into a 3-hour stage show.
+But a 3-hour movie?

 Also, the show is all singing and the lead character, Jean Valjean is on stage in almost every scene.
 How could you possibly make a movie out of this show without making major changes and making enemies of the millions of Les Mis fans?
 Where could you find the right actors who can also sing?